conjurinc/apidocs/src/host_factory.tokens.show.md

 ### Retrieve a host factory token's metadata [GET]

-This route returns information about a host factory token, including its expiration timestamps and the layers to which it is tied.
+This route returns information about a host factory token, including its expiration timestamps, the layers to which it is tied, as well as any CIDR restrictions that have been placed on it.

 **Permission required**: `read` privilege on the host factory.